 In 2010 I started to hear that there were scientific voices who were not in agreement with the consensus which was handed down from the UN IPCC panel on climate change.
 Here is their statement: IPCC reports are neutral, policy-relevant but not policy-prescriptive.
 The assessment reports are a key input into the international negotiations to tackle climate change.
 Created by the United Nations Environment Programme (UN Environment) and the World Meteorological Organization (WMO) in 1988, the IPCC has 195 Member countries.

 I’ve been learning more about the history of climate for our planet and unfortunately the so called consensus view does not take into consideration our past extremes of temperature and that we are in an interglacial period which is cooling according to the climate scientists who have been labelled climate deniers.
 I’ve also read about magnetic reversals which appears to be affecting us currently, with the poles migrating and have split both in the north and south.
 Weather extremes are definitely happening with the North Pole moving eastwards, affecting Siberia and many parts of Asia and the western split affecting North America with colder weather.
-There is so much that can affect us from space also and thanks to independent researchers and the internet, we can follow topics of interest rather than depend on what we hear on TV, which is more controlled.
+There is so much that can affect us from space also with an increase in cosmic radiation currently.
+Thanks to independent researchers and the internet, we can follow topics of interest rather than depend on what we hear on TV, which is more controlled.

 Conspiracy in this Orwellian world